vitobasso/html-scraper/README.md

   url-path: '/s?k=${search-term}&page=${page-number}'

   # css selector to find every item in the page
-  item-selector: '.s-result-list > div'
+  item-select: '.s-result-list > div'

-  # for each attribute we define a css selector to find the data within the item html
+  # for each property we define a css selector to find the data within the item html
   # that was already cut out from the page
-  attributes:
+  properties:
     - name: 'name'
-      selector: 'span.a-text-normal'
+      select: 'span.a-text-normal'
     - name: 'image'
-      selector: '.s-image'
+      select: '.s-image'
-      extractor: 'attrs src'
+      extract: 'attrs src'
     - name: 'price'
-      selector: '.a-price > .a-offscreen'
+      select: '.a-price > .a-offscreen'
 ```

 Ouptut: